aurovilleresearchplatform/aurovilleresearchplatform.github.io/about.md

 ![_config.yml]({{ site.baseurl }}/images/avrp_team_2.jpg)

-The Auroville Research Platform team: Dominique, Ravi, Henrike and Suryamayi.
+*The Auroville Research Platform team: Dominique, Ravi, Henrike and Suryamayi*

-##Key Requirements
+### Key Requirements for Undertaking Research in Auroville

 In order to undertake any research in Auroville, please note the following key requirements:

 *1. Make contact with the Research Platform via email.*

 Our team can then understand your research intention and give you the appropriate orientation.

-*2. Obtain a visa that enables you to legally undertake research in India* If your research can be supported by us, we will facilitate this process (not applicable for Indian citizens).
+*2. Obtain a visa that enables you to legally undertake research in India*

+If your research can be supported by us, we will facilitate this process (not applicable for Indian citizens).

 *3. Agree to share any outcomes of your research with us for Auroville’s archives.*

-##Our Process
+### Our Process

 We identify whether your research project is